This page is part of © FOTW Flags Of The World website

 Banner of Zug, early 16th century.
 77x115.5 cm.
 Location: Museum Burg Zug (source). –

-Window pane (ca. 1530), banner bearer with Julius Banner (Zwickelbild: Lamentation of Christ), coat of arms.
+Stained glass plate (ca. 1530), banner bearer with Julius Banner (Zwickelbild: Lamentation of Christ), coat of arms.
 In the left upper corner St. Oswald, a patron saint of Zug, in the right corner St. George, fighting with a dragon (patch from an other pane).
 Location: Museum Burg Zug (source). –

-Window pane (1557) by Carl von Egeri.
+Stained glass plate (1557) by Carl von Egeri.
 On the right the banner carrier (Bannerherr) Wolfgang Kolin with the Julius Banner.
 On the left a Captain with Confederate Crosses on his chest strap.
 Location: monastery of Muri (source). –

-Coin "Engeltaler" (1565), with coat of arms (source)]
+Coin "Engeltaler" (1565), with coat of arms (source). –

 Colour Flag